 STEM Graduates work across the economy in a wide variety of industries, with 55% working as professionals and 18% working as managers.
 Overall, 25% of STEM graduates work in the professional, scientific and technical services, while another 10% work in education and training.

 Educators in Science, Digital Technologies, Mathematics, or a more general role, must increasingly be preparing the future workforce by engaging with project-based learning STEM activities, providing effective education and inspiring student to pursue STEM careers.

 Be at the forefront of STEM, an emerging field where industry and educators are recognising the importance of specialised knowledge.
-The Graduate Certificate in Integrated STEM at the University of Newcastle is suited to professionals looking to expand their career options who are working in positions such as:
+The Graduate Certificate in Integrated Science Technology Engineering and Mathematics at the University of Newcastle is suited to professionals looking to expand their career options who are working in positions such as: